sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> my_timeseries = ts.TimeSeries('/mydirectory/myts1.fits', '/mydirectory/myts2.fits', source='XRS', concatenate=True)   # doctest: +SKIP

-Note these must all be from the same source/instrument if using `~sunpy.timeseries.TimeSeriesBase.concatenate` from within the TimeSeries factory.
-The time series `~sunpy.timeseries.TimeSeriesBase.concatenate` method can be used to make a time series from multiple TimeSeries from different sources once they are already in the form of TimeSeries objects.
+Note these must all be from the same source if using `~sunpy.timeseries.TimeSeriesBase.concatenate` from within the TimeSeries factory.
+However, if time series `~sunpy.timeseries.TimeSeriesBase.concatenate` method can be used to make a single time series from multiple TimeSeries from different sources once they are already in the form of TimeSeries objects.

 2. Creating Custom TimeSeries